 The Indian government initiated a safeguard investigation of hot-rolled flat products on September 7, 2015.
-On September 9, 2015, the government decided to impose provisional safeguard measures, and started to impose the provisional safeguard measures on September 14, 2015.
-The period for provisional safeguard measures is provided not to exceed 200 days.
+On September 9, 2015, the government decided to impose provisional safeguard measures, and started to impose the provisional safeguard measures (20%) for 200 days from September 14, 2015.